Ask Question

 So the full course of treatment is many times given even after there's no sign of disease with imaging with the goal of eliminating as many abnormal cells as possible (the assumed small amounts of residual disease) so that the duration of the response will be as long as possible ... and (dare we say it) so you have a better potential to cure the disease, which is the complete eradication of the disease.

-That cure is possible even for indolent follicular NHL is suggested but not proven by the increasing number of patients with no detectable disease 4 to 12 years after treatment - thanks to Rituxan-based chemo protocols and Radioimmunotherapy
+Cure is the usual goal of therapy for aggressive lymphoma.
+That cure is possible for indolent follicular NHL is suggested by the increasing number of patients with no detectable disease 4 to 12 years after treatment - attributed to Rituxan-based chemo protocols and Radioimmunotherapy.
+However, it's important to note that it's common for indolent lymphoma to recur after treatment - sometimes many years later.

 Stable Disease